- Automatically with an indexing queue

 the queries in this table become more relevant over time.

-By default, suggestions aren’t indexed.
+By default, suggestions aren’t indexed automatically.
 When enabling the indexing of suggestions, you need to trigger a manual reindex.

 Another way to start the indexing of suggestions is by adding a recurring job to the cron table: